-Elevated Heart Rate After Exercise?
-Here’s Why + What To Do About It
+Do You Have An Elevated Heart Rate After Exercise?
+Here’s Why

 During any type of cardio workout, your heart rate increases above resting levels.
 Indeed, the whole purpose of aerobic exercise is to elevate your heart rate in order to strengthen your heart and lungs and improve the efficiency of the cardiovascular system.

 But, how long should you have an elevated heart rate after exercise?
-What if you have a prolonged elevated heart rate after exercise?
-What does a high heart rate after exercise indicate?
+Does a prolonged elevated heart rate after exercise point to heart problems or heart conditions such as cardiovascular disease?

-In this article, we will discuss what causes an elevated heart rate after exercise and what you can do if you notice you are experiencing one yourself.
+In this guide, we will discuss what causes an elevated heart rate after exercise and what you can do if you notice you are experiencing one yourself.

 A runner checking their heart rate on their watch.